coveo/source.coveo.com/_posts/2018-05-01-building-the-elastic-demo.md

 Coveo offers [Indexing Pipeline Extensions](http://www.coveo.com/go?dest=cloudhelp&lcid=9&context=510).
 It enables the execution of a script for each item that will be indexed.
 Using those scripts, we can add additional metadata to the content before it is finally pushed to our index.

-The script will first check if the color was not already available in a DynamoDB table.
-If it is, the script retrieves it from there.
+The script we used, will first check if the color was not already available in a DynamoDB table.
+If it was, the script retrieves it from there.
 Otherwise, it uses [GM](http://www.graphicsmagick.org/GraphicsMagick.html) to color code the image.
 It then stores the retrieved values in a metadata field so that we can retrieve it in the UI.

 The Indexing Pipeline Extension script looks like this:
 ``` python